What Is Included in a Blood Drug Test for Employment?

 All prospective employees for federal, state and private employers can legally be tested for drugs and alcohol.
 Most current employees can be tested since state laws are generally similar to federal statutes.
 Employers must follow state guidelines for testing.
 Testing might be restricted to candidates who have already been offered a job.

 Many states, including California, require employers to verify a cause for testing currently employed workers for substances.
 Employers in those states must have a reasonable suspicion that the employee in question is abusing drugs and that safety or performance has been compromised.
 Some states can randomly test workers without a reasonable suspicion.
-This practice is usually restricted to situations where safety issues are a concern.
+This practice is usually restricted to situations where safety issues are a concern, but state laws vary.